madlambda/Acorn/docs/hierarchical-fs.md

 format to ease the process of traversing its internal data.
 One way to work around that problem is to split the resource information into several files inside a folder.
-That way, specific fields could be directly addressed but the file system is hard to maintain.
+That way, specific fields could be directly addressed but the file layout become hard to maintain.
 As an example, think about a user’s detail information modeled on several files:

 ```
-$ ls /users/i4k
+$ ls /users/1
-firstname surname birthday profession country state address zip
+id firstname surname birthday profession country state address zip
 ```

-If the resource data has hundreds of fields as is the case for some real world applications that have to deal with REST APIs that reply with JSONs composed of dozens or hundreds of fields, this idea doesn't work well.
+If the resource data has hundreds of fields as is the case for some real world applications that have to deal with REST APIs that reply with JSON/XML composed of dozens of fields, this idea doesn't work well.

-Another problem is that file operation being stateful, the kernel is the Centralized State Store when managing files local on a single machine, but when the file system is remote such guarantees doesn’t exist.
-The 9P protocol operates in a transactional way because the state of the file must be maintained at all costs for consistency.
-The NFS protocol is stateless but it doesn’t support custom file servers.

-The file system abstraction being stateful means it’s slow to replicate data, load balance file reads, scale file servers up and down and so on, because each client has to maintain an open connection with the server, and the server has to maintain the state for each file descriptor open by clients.
-It's slow because every file operation needs an acknowledment, and so on.
-That's not a network file system fault, but a UNIX (and now POSIX) flaw in the file system design.

-Because of that, the file abstraction (when exposed through a network protocol like 9P[2] or NFS[3]) is not suited for internet applications.

-Modern software that communicates on the internet commonly does not share files but uses general protocols (HTTP/2/3, GRPC and so on) that support a way to express the semantics of the communication and scales well.
+Modern software that communicates on the internet commonly does not share files but uses general protocols (HTTP/1/2/3, GRPC and so on) that support a way to express the semantics of the communication and scales well.
 Eg.: When using HTTP, the client software could express the intention of requesting the name and email of the user with id equals 10 using the GET method (or verb):